irseny/RivaCross/README.md

   - this behaviour exists for simplicity reasons and is required for the "hard exit" feature
 * Configuration presets must be created and modified manually in the `config` folder
   - see [`config/HELPME.md`](config/HELPME.md) for formatting information
+  - a saving feature could be implemented if requested

 Credits
 -------